ahoffer/xman/README.md

 # xman
-A simple facade to simplify working with XPath in Java
+A simple facade for working with XPath in Java